 June 28th, 2018

 What are these accounts?
 In short, they allow donors to make charitable contributions and receive an immediate tax benefit.
-Those contributions are invested by the account holder (for example, Fidelity and Charles Schwab are two of the largest, with Fidelity now the largest charity in America) and grows tax free over time.
+Those contributions are invested by the account holder (for example, Fidelity and Charles Schwab are two of the largest, with Fidelity now the largest charity in America) and grow tax free over time.
 The donor retains the ability to recommend grants from their account to qualified charities, but does not receive an additional tax benefit for any grant.

 Why should we care?
 Because they have become philanthropy’s fastest-growing vehicle in recent years, growing from an estimated 3% of all charitable giving in the US in 2016, with final 2017 numbers jumping up to nearly 9% of overall giving.
 Even more alarming is that only around a third of the revenue sitting in DAF’s is distributed each year…with an estimated 75% of funds taking five years to grant.